How to Use Tarot Numerology to Understand Your Personality

 Twos (2, II)

 Twos.
 These cards refer to the balance of two opposing forces.
 If it is a Two, that means you need to work on some balance first before continuing.
-If you don’t have that, think of it as a seesaw and without the balance, you’re not going anywhere.
+If you don’t have that, think of it as a seesaw, without the balance, you’re not going anywhere.

 Threes (3, III)

 Note: Threes are all about communication.
-These cards emphasize the role of other people in your life, work, and feelings.
-It was as if we were all at a party, with mingling and having an impact as well.
+These cards emphasize the role of other people in your life, work, feelings.
+It was as if we were all at a party, with mingling, having an impact as well.

 Fours (4, IV)

-The fours are a time of resting and meditation.
-To go further, you have to stop and look back at where we used to be and decide what the future looks like.
-It's like taking a pause while hiking, looking at the view, and planning, gathering information for what comes next.
+The fours are a time of resting & meditation.
+To go further, you have to stop, look back at where we used to be, – decide what the future looks like.
+It's like taking a pause while hiking, looking at the view, planning, gathering information for what comes next.

 Fives (5, V)